thoughtbot/guides/working-together/README.md

   - If you notice someone is being ignored or spoken over, speak up so they have the opportunity to share their thoughts.
-  - Be mindful of those dialing in by phone, as they might not have access to certain software features (e.g. hand raising)
+  - Be mindful of those dialing in by phone, as they might not have access to certain software features (e.g. hand raising).
 - **Why am I talking?:** Make sure that the thing you're about to say has not already been said.
 Consider if your voice is dominating the conversation.
   - Write down all of your ideas before and/or during the meeting.
 At the end of the meeting,